The benefits of prepaid credit cards and how you can use them to grow your business

 Issues to consider

 There is no additional hardware or software required to accept prepaid credit cards.
-Since they are issued by the major card brands, the process is the same as processing a credit or debit card.
+Since they are issued by the major card brands, the process is the same as taking a credit or debit card.
 You swipe (dip) the card and the customer is on their way.
 There are, however, a few things that you should keep in mind when accepting prepaid credit cards.